How to start a stump grinding business: Your first moves

 Use hyper-local marketing

-A mistake some owners make is to neglect the area right around a job site.
+The area right around a job site is your lowest-cost lead source.
 After you finish a job, leave door hangers on the five closest homes.
 A simple message like, "We were just in your neighborhood," is very effective and costs little.

 Here are 4 immediate steps to take: